 Learn how to organize pots and pans.
-These simple organizing and storage ideas will help you organize your cookware organized, thereby keeping your kitchen neat and tidy.
+These simple organization ideas and storage hacks will help you organize your cookware organized, thereby keeping your kitchen neat and tidy.

 Fall seems like a great time of year to organize your pots and pans.
 After all, we’re heading into the busy cooking season.
 Most folks cut back on their outdoor cooking, even if they live in warmer climates.

 Cooler weather means it’s time for soups and stews and yummy recipes that simmer all day on the stove.

 Holiday cooking means we’ll be bringing out some of those kitchen tools we only use occasionally.
 Getting everything organized ahead of that seems like a good plan.